 Depending on the form of PRA, characteristic changes in the retina and other parts of the eye may be observed through an ophthalmic examination by a veterinary opthalmologist.
 More sophisticated tests such as electroretinography may also be used.
 Both tests are painless and the animal does not have to be anesthetized.

 Unfortunately, there is no treatment for PRA, nor a way to slow the progression of the disease.
 Animals with PRA usually become blind.
 Cats are remarkably adaptable to progressive blindness, and can often seem to perform normally in their customary environments.
 Evidence of the blindness is more pronounced if the furniture is rearranged or the animals are in unfamiliar surroundings.

 Can PRA be prevented?

 Abolutely!
 Dominant-PRA has has a genetic marker that can be found by a simple blood test.
 Puppies from parents who have tested "Normal" for PRA will never get the disease.
-Puppies from "Affected" parents have a100% chance of getting PRA(& going blind) generally within the first 5 years of their life.
+Puppies from even ONE "Affected" parent have a 100% chance of getting PRA (& going blind) generally within the first 5 years of their life.
 Affected animals should not be bred and should be spayed or neutered.
 The littermates or parents of animals with PRA should also not be bred.
 If your dog develops PRA, please... notify the breeder if at all possible!